RFA Wave Baron

 25 January 1950 Mr D F Gorrie RFA appointed as Chief Engineer Officer

 16 July 1950 while at sea off Peel, Isle of Man 2nd Engineer Frank Hodgson RFA was severely scalded on the face, chest and abdomen, arms and legs - he was clearing a tube in the engine room when the accident happended.
 The ship put into Peel Bay and the Peel life-boat was launched with a doctor on board.
-After treatment the Officer was placed in a ship's life-boat, which was towed to the quayside by the lief-boat.
-He was admitted to Noble's Hospital, Douglas and detained.
+After treatment the Officer was placed in a ship's life-boat, which was towed to the quayside by the life-boat.
+He was admitted to Noble's Hospital, Douglas and detained

-5 January 1951 Mail from the Cocos-Keeling Islands could not be picked up by the RMS Orion as usual and so was collected by the Wave Baron and posted in Colombo, Ceylon endorsed with the cache 'per Wave Baron'.
+5 January 1951 mail from the Cocos-Keeling Islands could not be picked up by the RMS Orion as usual and so was collected by the Wave Baron and posted in Colombo, Ceylon endorsed with the cache 'per Wave Baron'.
 Such envelopes are collectors items.

 The above cover was sold in Australia in 2006 for $1,900 (Aus)